-Premature babies whose umbilical cords are not clamped right away have less risk of IVH.
+Premature babies whose umbilical cords are not clamped right away have less risk for IVH.

-Premature babies who are born in a hospital with a NICU and do not have to be transported after birth also have less risk of IVH.
+Premature babies who are born in a hospital with a NICU and do not have to be transported after birth also have less risk for IVH.

 IVH - newborn; GMH-IVH